Rebuilding your Marriage After Infidelity

 Should you confess?: OK, so you think you have gotten away with your affair and no one knows; should you tell your spouse?
 I have news for you; they probably already know.
 Marriage is not just the joining of two people on paper, but of the heart and spirit.

-There are two lines of though in counseling.
+There are two lines of thought in counseling.
 One is, do not tell, because why hurt your spouse so that you can feel better.

 Christian marriage counselors will always advise confession of your sin to your spouse.
 The scripture says that he who covers his sin, shall not prosper.